MaryamAsgarinezhad/obsidian/NLP/Conda.md

 - **`conda activate`**: This is the command used to switch between Conda environments.
 - **`ivnews`**: The name of the environment to activate.

-Once activated, any further operations involving Python, pip, or other command-line tools will operate within the context of the `ivnews` environment.
+Once activated, ==any further operations involving Python, pip, or other command-line tools will operate within the context of the `ivnews` environment==.
 This means any Python scripts run will use the Python interpreter and libraries available in `ivnews`, and any packages installed using pip or conda will be contained within this environment.

 ### Purpose and Benefits